 By sharing your expertise, insights and ideas, blogs can help set you apart from the competition and build credibility, which leads to enhanced trust.

-4. Media and Public Relations
+Benefit #4 -- Media and Public Relations

 Blogs can help get the media’s attention, which means they call you, not your competition.

-5. Exploit Marketable Niches
+Benefit #5 -- Exploit Marketable Niches

 I don’t mean that you should turn your blog posts into glorified advertorials; it’s best to keep content editorially-focused.
 But you can surround the blog with CTAs much the way that Hootsuite, the social media management tool, does with its blog.
 In this way, the benefit of business blogging will be that you gently lead your readers to act after reading your bog post.

 Hootsuite places calls to action in the right-hand sidebar that encourages readers to try its product (note the area highlighted with the red border).